-Attention to present-moment experience means seeing, feeling, grasping the contours of immediate experience as they are, and not as we either fear or wish them to be.
+Attention to present-moment experience means seeing, feeling, and grasping the contours of immediate experience as they are and not as we either fear or wish them to be.
 It is how things appear before we start to tell ourselves more elaborate stories about them.

-Based on this attention to present-moment experience, we can then think clearly about it in ways that are adaptive and happiness-producing.
-This kind of attention, which emphasizes perception as free as possible from thought, is similar to mindfulness practice as described by Jon Kabat-Zinn and others in the mindfulness movement (Kabat-Zinn, 1994).
+Based on this attention to present-moment experience, we can then think clearly about it in ways that are adaptive and that produce happiness.
+This kind of attention, which emphasizes perception as free as possible from thought, is similar to mindfulness practice as described by Jon Kabat-Zinn (1994) and others in the mindfulness movement.

 Podcasts on Mindfulness

-Podcasts about mindfulness have increased over the past several years.
+The availability of podcasts about mindfulness has increased over the past several years.

 In a recent article on Mindfulness Meditation Podcasts, Dr. Alicia Nortje highlighted some of the best and most enjoyable, including: